twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D26
 Today I've reading a book continous. it talk about evolution of body mankind. i'm in mocchau so i can't code

+### D27
+Today I do nothing. i feel so tired for that trip.

+### D28
+Today I can't code. my company has party for football team